UU-Human-Evolution/1MB438/Lab_2.md

 #### Back to Step 2a

 By now the alignment of the entire mitochondria should be ready for you to look at!
-Open it with `clustalx`.
+Open it with `jalview`.
 What do you see?

 **Question 2-4.
 Visually inspect the alignment of the full mitochondrial genome the same way you did for cytB in Q2-4.
 What do you notice?
 Are the same species standing out?**